dbierer/php-class-notes/zf-masters-aug-2019.md

 ### Create a Domain Service
 * Make a directory `src/Manage/src/Domain`
 * Create a new class `Manage\Domain\ListingService` which will work with the `listings` database table
+* Use the command line tool to create a factory for this class
+* Add an entry to `src/Manage/src/ConfigProvider::getDependencies()` under the `factories` key which assigns `Manage\Domain\ListingsService` to the factory you just created.
 ```
 <?php
 declare(strict_types=1);